MrBazlow/notes/fire_notes.md

 ## Water

-Water interacts on the "Pre-Mitigation" value that the strucutre has accumulated either from an ongoing fire that is self sustaining or from a flamethrower that has added to the value.
+Water interacts on the "Pre-Mitigation" value that the structure has accumulated either from an ongoing fire that is self sustaining or from a flamethrower that has added to the value.
 Water however moves the value in the opposite direction.

 | Ammo | Added Burning | Added Heat |
 | - | - | - |